Conditions | Bladder Cancer

 To find out if you have bladder cancer, a doctor will likely do a few things:

-- Imaging Tests: Scans like a CT scan or MRI can help the doctor see if the cancer has spread.
+• Imaging Tests: Scans like a CT scan or MRI can help your doctor diagnose and see if there is progression of disease.

 How is it Treated?